es-progress/zephyr/docs/install.md

 If you decide to uninstall Zephyr later (sorry to see you go!), just follow these steps:

 1. Run `zephyrctl uninstall`
-1. Delete the Git repository
+1. Delete the Git repository.
+Note: it may contain your local Zephyr configuration file.
+If you want to preserve that, make a backup before deleting.